 One dimension is ideology.
 The Republican party is fairly broad in Texas, with some members very conservative and others quite moderate.
 To put numbers on that: the political scientists Shor and McCarty have scored the voting patterns of every state legislator in every US state from 1999 to 2014.
 In the 2014 Texas House, scores ranged from -2.1 to +2.6, with positive scores indicating more conservative voting patterns.
 All Democrats had negative scores, and all Republicans had positive scores, but some Republicans scored barely above zero, and others scored over 2.

 Ideology scores from 2014 strongly predicted 2017 votes on Amendment 8.
 Of the 10 Republicans with the most conservative ideology scores, 9 voted No. Of the 10 Republicans with the most liberal ideology scores, 9 voted Yes.
 The only liberal Republican who didn’t vote Yes was the Speaker, who traditionally does not vote but clearly favored the Amendment or he would have kept it off the floor.

 Now in the middle of the Republican party–among members with ideology scores between 1 and 2–the vote wasn’t about ideology.
-What mattered for mainstream Republicans was their constituents–how many private students they had in their own district.
-Among mainstream Republicans with more than a thousand private students in their district, three-quarters voted No–i.e., for private school subsidies.
-Among those with fewer than a thousand private students in their district, two-third voted No–i.e., against private school subsidies.
+What predicted the votes mainstream Republicans was how many private students they had in their own district.
+Among those with fewer than a thousand private students in their district, two thirds voted Yes on the amendment to kill private school subsidies.
+Among mainstream Republicans with more than a thousand private students in their district, three quarters voted No.

 Too narrow a coalition